Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Shut up, babe," Allison told him, affectionately.

 Julian grinned at her.
-"Yes ma’am...so, not to knock on the big fellas, but how is this gonna work? *Misfit* ain’t exactly expansive.
+"Yes ma’am... so, not to knock on the big fellas, but how is this gonna work? *Misfit* ain’t exactly expansive.
 And in fact, what are they there for in the first place?"

 Kevin shrugged.
 "All I got was a cryptic ‘it’s covered,’ so I’m just gonna take them at their word.
-As for why they’ve been forced on you, well...Coombes is a Green Beret.
+As for why they’ve been forced on you, well...
+Coombes is a Green Beret.
 They’re there in case we need to train the People up in survival and guerilla tactics.
 And if the shit hits the fan, they’re to get you off that planet."

 "And Daar?"

 "He’s a part of the team and they work well together.
-Plus he’s...an ambassador of sorts."
+Plus he’s... an ambassador of sorts."

-"That will be...interesting…" Xiù mused.
+"That will be... interesting…" Xiù mused.
 "Ten’Gewek are…They have a pretty clear line in their heads between People and Beasts.
 A Gaoian might really confuse them."

 Kevin shrugged again.
 "You’d need to ask Daniel what the logic is there," he said.
 "It’s his contact and development plan we’re following after all.
 If he says they need to meet non-human aliens, then I ain’t arguin’...That’s about all the business I brought from Earth, anyhow.
 Had a complaint from Levaughn about how much space you’re takin’ up and how much noise you make…"